The Wash: Wash River

-The name Wash may have been derived from Old English wāse meaning mud, slime or ooze.
+The name Wash may have been derived from Old English wāse meaning mud, slime, or ooze.
 The word Wasche is mentioned in the popular dictionary Promptorium parvulorum of about 1440 as a water or a ford (vadum).
 A chronicle states that King Edward VI passed the Wasshes as he visited the town of King's Lynn in 1548.
 By then, documents began to refer to the Waashe or Wysche, but only for the tidal sands and shoals of the rivers Welland and Nene.
 Sixteenth-century scholars identified the Wash as the Æstuarium Metuonis ("The Reaping/Mowing/Cutting-Off Estuary") mentioned by Ptolemy in Roman times.
 They claimed the word was still in occasional use.
 William Camden characterized The Washes as "a very large arme" of the "German Ocean" (the North Sea), "at every tide and high sea covered all with water, but when the sea ebbeth, and the tide is past, a man may pass over it as on dry land, but yet not without danger", as King John learned not without his loss (see below).
 Inspired by Camden's account, William Shakespeare mentioned the Lincolne-Washes in his stage play King John (1616).
-During the 17th and 18th centuries the name Wash came to be used for the estuary itself.
+During the 17th and 18th centuries, the name Wash came to be used for the estuary itself.

 Drainage and reclamation works around the Wash continued until the 1970s.
 Large areas of salt marsh were progressively enclosed by banks and converted to agricultural land.
 The Wash is now surrounded by artificial sea defences on all three landward sides.
-In the 1970s, two large circular banks were built in the Terrington Marsh area of the Wash, as part of an abortive attempt to turn the entire estuary into a fresh water reservoir.
-The plan failed, not least because the banks were built using mud dredged from the salt marsh, which salinated fresh water stored there.
+In the 1970s, two large circular banks were built in the Terrington Marsh area of the Wash, as part of an abortive attempt to turn the entire estuary into a freshwater reservoir.
+The plan failed, not least because the banks were built using mud dredged from the salt marsh, which salinated the fresh water stored there.

 Hanseatic League

-From 13th century the market town and seaport of Bishop's Lynn became the first member trading depot (Kontor) in the Kingdom of England of the Hanseatic League of ports.
-During the 14th century, Lynn ranked as the most important port in England, when sea trade with Europe was dominated by the League.
-It still retains two medieval Hanseatic League warehouses: Hanse House built in 1475 and Marriott's Warehouse.
+From the 13th century, the market town and seaport of Bishop's Lynn became the first member trading depot (Kontor) in the Kingdom of England of the Hanseatic League of ports.
+During the 14th century, Lynn was the most important port in England when the League dominated sea trade with Europe.
+It still retains two medieval Hanseatic League warehouses: Hanse House, built in 1475, and Marriott's Warehouse.